Issue of Branched Hamiltonian, Inflation and indispensability of scalar field in generalized Teleparallel theories: The issue of Branched Hamiltonian:

 \subsection{Energy conditions, the need for a scalar in the very early universe:}

 The energy conditions for $f(Q) =\alpha_1 Q + \beta_1 Q^2$ has been studied recently in \cite{ln7}, where it has been revealed that one needs to fix $\alpha_1 > 0$ and $\beta_1 < 0$, if a minimally coupled scalar field is associated.
-Let us recall that the modified and alternative (teleparallel) theories of gravity are contemplated as alternatives to the uncanny dark energy and the motivation of these theories is to solve the cosmic puzzle in the late universe without dark energy.
-Now, after graceful exit from inflation, particles are produced and a hot big-bang era reincarnates.
+Let us recall that the modified and alternative (teleparallel) theories of gravity are contemplated as alternatives to the uncanny dark energy and the motivation of these theories is to address the cosmic riddle in the late universe without dark energy.
+Now, after graceful exit from inflation, particles are produced commencing a hot big-bang era.
 This is the epoch dominated by radiation.
 It may be possible that a tiny amount of scalar field remains in the radiation era too, which is redshifted away leaving no trace in the matter dominated era.
 However, a much stringent situation emerges, if the scalar field is completely wiped out in the process of producing particles, so that the radiation era consists of perfect fluid only (inclusive of dark matter).
-In that case, the energy density $\rho$ and the thermodynamic pressure $p$ are related by $p = {1\over 3}\rho$, in the present choice of unit $c =1$.
-So, it is necessary to investigate the energy condition in the presence of a perfect fluid.
-It is noteworthy that for such a fluid $p > 0, \rho > 0$ are the conditions which satisfy all the four energy conditions.
-Under the choice $f(X) =\alpha_1 X + \beta_1 X^2$, equations \eqref{F1} and \eqref{F2} read as, \be 6\alpha_1 H^2-108\beta_1 H^4=\rho ~~~\text{and}~~~ -6\alpha_1 H^2-4\alpha_1{\dot H} +144\beta_1{\dot H}H^2+108\beta_1 H^4 = p .\ee Clearly $\alpha_1 > 0$ and $\beta_1 < 0$, ensures $\rho > 0$.
-We therefore replace $\alpha_1$ by $\alpha$ and $\beta_1$ by $-\beta$, where both $\alpha > 0$ and $\beta > 0$.
-Let us now inspect the pressure equation, which now reads as, \be -6\alpha H^2-4\alpha{ \dot H} - 144\beta{\dot H}H^2 - 108\beta H^4 = p,\ee where, $\alpha > 0$ and $\beta > 0$, after the said replacement.
-Now, since in the expanding model, $\dot H \le 0$, so $p > 0$ implies, $4(\alpha + 36 \beta H^2)|\dot H| > 6H^2(\alpha + 18 \beta H^2)$, requiring $|\dot H| \lessapprox {3\over 2} H^2$.
-Thus for the choice $a = a_0 t^n$, the condition finally requires $n \gtrapprox {2\over 3}$, and a decelerated expansion is realizable, which is the viable cosmic evolution.
-Thus,the energy conditions fix the coupling constants $\alpha$ and $\beta$ and the form we shall deal with is, \be F(X) = \alpha X - \beta X^2,\ee where, $\alpha > 0$ and $\beta > 0$.
-Now let us consider even early universe where inflation is driven by a scalar field having components $\rho_\phi = {1\over 2}\dot \phi^2 + V(\phi)$ and $p_\phi = {1\over 2}\dot \phi^2 - V(\phi)$.
-In that case, the weak energy condition $\rho_\phi + p_\phi = - 4\alpha \dot H - 144 H^2 \dot H > 0$, since in the expanding model $\dot H < 0$.
-Nonetheless, the strong energy condition reads as, \be \rho_{\phi} + 3p_{\phi} = 12[\alpha|\dot H| + 36 \beta H^2 |\dot H| - \alpha H^2 - 18 \beta H^4].\ee Clearly for a de-Sitter type solution $a = a_0 e^{H(t)t}$, the Hubble parameter $H$ is slowly varying, while last term dominates, and strong energy condition appears to be violated.
-But that is not an issue, since it is possible for $V(\phi) > \dot \phi^2$, which is the slow-roll condition.\\
+Later with the expansion, the universe appears to be like pressure-less dust era.
+In these situations, the energy density $\rho$ and the thermodynamic pressure $p$ are related by $p = \omega \rho$, in the present choice of unit $c =1$.
+In essence, it is necessary to investigate the energy condition in the presence of barotropic fluid for which $p \ge 0, \rho > 0$ have to be satisfied.
+These in turn automatically satisfy all the four energy conditions.
+Now, under the choice $f(X) =\alpha_1 X + \beta_1 X^2$, equations \eqref{F1} and \eqref{F2} read as,